-As Assistant Director, Erin Hoffman focuses on developing, expanding, and strengthening instructor resources, via both collaborative virtual databases and one-on-one communication.
-She also aims to recruit, advocate for, and support graduate instructors, while also assisting the administrative agendas of the Co-Directors.
-Furthermore, Erin takes an active role in the renovation of current BTW courses.
-She researches current trends in technical communication, composition, and pedagogy to facilitate this curricular revision, and she applies her comprehensive understanding of BTW to the creation of the program’s Annual Report
+As Assistant Director, Cassidy Short focuses on developing, expanding, and strengthening instructor resources, via both collaborative virtual databases and one-on-one communication.
+She also recruits, advocates for, and supports graduate instructors.
+Furthermore, Cassidy takes an active role in the renovation of current BTW courses.
+She researches current trends in technical communication, composition, and pedagogy to facilitate this curricular revision, and she applies her comprehensive understanding of BTW to the creation of the program’s Annual Report.